 In the class action pending in Brazil, The Smoker Health Defense Association (ADESF) v.
 Souza Cruz, S.A. and Philip Morris Marketing, S.A., Nineteenth Lower Civil Court of the Central Courts of the Judiciary District of São Paulo, Brazil, filed July 25, 1995, our subsidiary and another member of the industry are defendants.
 The plaintiff, a consumer organization, is seeking damages for all addicted smokers and former smokers, and injunctive relief.
-In 2004, the trial court found defendants liable without hearing evidence and awarded "moral damages" of R\$1,000 (approximately \$183) per smoker per full year of smoking plus interest at the rate of 1% per month, as of the date of the ruling.
+In 2004, the trial court found defendants liable without hearing evidence and awarded "moral damages" of R\$1,000 (approximately \$194) per smoker per full year of smoking plus interest at the rate of 1% per month, as of the date of the ruling.
 The court did not award actual damages, which were to be assessed in the second phase of the case.
 The size of the class was not estimated.
 Defendants appealed to the São Paulo Court of Appeals, which annulled the ruling in November 2008, finding that the trial court had inappropriately ruled without hearing evidence and returned the case to the trial court for further proceedings.
 In May 2011, the trial court dismissed the claim.
 In February 2015, the appellate court unanimously dismissed plaintiff's appeal.
 In September 2015, plaintiff appealed to the Superior Court of Justice.
 In February 2017, the Chief Justice of the Superior Court of Justice denied plaintiff's appeal.
-In March 2017, plaintiff filed an en banc appeal to the Superior Court of Justice.
+Plaintiff filed a further appeal.
 In addition, the defendants filed a constitutional appeal to the Federal Supreme Tribunal on the basis that plaintiff did not have standing to bring the lawsuit.
 Both appeals are still pending.